jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 `A-C-E` is A minor,
 etc.

-See {% include chapter-link.html slug="major-harmony" %}
+See {% include chapter-link.html slug="harmony-intro" %}
-for details about "harmonizing" chords like this.
+for more about stacking thirds to make triad chords.

 Notes can continue above and below the staff, with additional lines added as needed.